Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: What a ZIP File Cannot Tell About Life

-Here we also prove that the Block Decomposition Method (BDM) that we introduced in the early 2010s~\cite{zenilbdm}, which does not shy away from combining $ \mathbf{H} $ and causal local structure by way of algorithmic probability~\cite{zenilctm,nmi2019}, properly subsumes statistical compression methods such as AT and its assembly index (denoted by Ai).
-BDM starts by counting identical copies but also other causal operations such as reversion, complementation, inversion and other linear and non-linear transformations---known to be widely used by evolution and selection (e.g. right-left symmetry)---that AT does not consider, among other causal (and non-statistical) transformations that BDM may capture~\cite{nmi2019} but AT cannot.
+Here we also prove that the Block Decomposition Method (BDM) that we introduced in the early 2010s~\cite{zenilbdm}, which does not shy away from combining $\mathbf{H}$ and causal local structure by algorithmic probability~\cite{zenilctm,nmi2019}, properly subsumes statistical compression methods such as AT and its assembly index (denoted by Ai).
+BDM starts by counting identical copies but also other causal operations such as reversion, complementation, inversion, and other linear and nonlinear transformations---known to be widely used by evolution and selection (e.g. right-left symmetry)---that AT does not consider, among other causal (and nonstatistical) transformations that BDM may capture~\cite{nmi2019} but AT cannot.